 Gross name, we know, but dirty ash blonde is a surprisingly wearable color.
 Like dark ash blonde, it brings in medium brown influences while still maintaining pristine coolness.
 It’s a shade made for medium and medium-dark skin tones.

 One of the reasons ash blonde hair is so flattering is its ability to play nicely with almost any other hair color.
 For that reason, ash blonde makes a fantastic balayage color.
 As a hand-painted highlight all over the head, ash blonde adds serious high points to your mane.
-Like a speck of white on a painting, the bright color creates the illusion that there’s more depth to your hair than really exists.

 When it comes to balayage, we’re fairly obsessed with the shade crystal ash.
 The color made the rounds of social media last year, and involves a gradual transition from medium ash brown to very bright white ash ends.